top of page

 Why We Provide All Meals

 Meals are provided by the nursery to support health, safety and allergy management.
-Families who prefer to provide their own food are welcome to discuss this with us.
+Families who prefer to provide their own food are welcome to discuss this with us so we can arrange the necessary dietary and storage logistics for your child's sessions."

 Our professional cook prepares fresh, nutritious meals and snacks on site, helping us create a homely, shared experience for the children.